delabassee/odl2021-lab/lab7-record.md

 </copy>
 ```

-The last thing you need to do is instructing the application to use Jackson.
+The last thing you need to do is instruct the application to use Jackson.

 ```
 <copy>